Tjpatel16/flutter_build/README.md

 ### macOS
 📦 [flutter-build.dmg](https://github.com/Tjpatel16/flutter_build/releases/tag/v1.0.0)
 * This is an open-source app, don't worry!
 The security warning appears because the app is not notarized with Apple
-* Go to System Settings > Privacy & Security and allow the application to run
+* Go to System Settings > Privacy & Security, scroll to Security section, then check "Allow applications from".
+If it's set to "App Store" or "App Store and identified developers", change it to "Anywhere" to allow the application to run
 * If you don't see the "anywhere" option, run:
     ```bash
     sudo spctl --master-disable